-C. False alarms
+C. False Alarms

 FGTA aims to identify specific types of user activities from network traffic.
 Usually, the analysis object only occupies a very tiny proportion of the whole traffic (e.g., less than 0.01%).
-Thus, a very small false positive rate can be amplified in deployment, making the proposed FGTA approach hardly usable.
+Thus, a very small false positive rate can be amplified in deployment when facing massive traffic, making the proposed FGTA approach hardly usable.
+For example, if a packet-level FGTA approach has a false positive rate of 0.1%, then it will generate around 100 false alarms for every 100,000 negative packets.
+Even for a small ISP, its traffic volume can easily reach 100,000 packets in less than 1 second.
+Therefore, the FGTA approach will generate around 100 false alarms every second, which is unacceptable for most network administrators.
+In real-world scenarios, an excess of false alarms can either cause too many collateral damages or force network administrators to ignore all alarms, which will make the FGTA approach useless.

-D. Integrity of network traffic
+D. Integrity of Network Traffic